 In order to minimize the wear on the original work during the high-resolution facsimile creation process, Canon's latest digital imaging technologies and the skills of traditional Kyoto artisans, or takumi, were utilized to produce a facsimile that is highly faithful to the original—including coloring and kirikane that is accurate to within 0.2 mm.
 Thanks to this donation, the original works can be preserved in more ideal environments while the high-resolution facsimiles can be widely used for public display, allowing more people the opportunity to experience the works in person.

 The donated work will be displayed from June 22, 2021 to March 31,2022 at the Tokyo National Museum*2 as part of the new experiential permanent exhibit "The Door to Japanese Art."

 *1 Kirikane is a technique employed in Buddhist artwork and sculpture that involves the use of thinly sliced gold or silver leaf to create detailed and lavish designs.

 *2 In order to enter the Tokyo National Museum, visitors must register online in advance.
 For more information, please refer to the museum's homepage.

-News Release ” Tsuzuri Project to donate high-resolution facsimiles of works including "Pine Trees" by Hasegawa Tohaku, to the National Institutes for Cultural Heritage for display at the Tokyo National Museum's "The Door to Japanese Art" exhibit”
+News Release ” Tsuzuri Project to donate a high-resolution facsimile of the national treasure Kujaku Myo'o (hanging scroll) to the National Institutes for Cultural Heritage for display at the Tokyo National Museum's "The Door to Japanese Art" exhibit”